GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

  * `camelCase` blocks beginning with `should` or `does` are **not** region tags - instead, they simply describe the test being run

-that the "_" in `region_tag` is removed, and "_" is used to separate regionTags from test descriptions.

 It is also possible to use annotations to provide info for `region_tag` if you need to do this, please contact one of the repo admins.